demantz/RFAnalyzer/docs/sdr-source.md

     incoming at 139MHz (this is where the 14MHz band is found after up- converting it with the Ham-It-Up converter).

+### Bias Tee

+This option enables a 4.5V voltage on the antenna port or the RTL-SDR.
+This setting only has an effect for the RTL-SDR Blog v4 device.
+Other dongles do not have a Bias Tee feature.

+The Bias Tee voltage is useful for powering active antennas or external devices (e.g. a LNA) requiring a bias voltage.

+!!! warning
+    Not all devices or antennas are compatible.
+Use caution to avoid damaging external equipment.

 ---

 ## HackRF Settings